Career Resources for LGBTQ Students

 Yes.
 The U.S. Equal Employment Opportunity Commission states that “[t]he law forbids sexual orientation and gender identity discrimination when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, and any other term or condition of employment.”
 In addition, “[i]t is unlawful to subject an employee to workplace harassment that creates a hostile work environment based on sexual orientation or gender identity.”

-For helpful state-specific information relating to legal protections for LGBTQ+ employees and their families, see the Movement Advancement Project‘s maps and data on state laws in this area.
+For helpful state-specific information about legal protections for LGBTQ employees and their families, see the Movement Advancement Project‘s maps and data on state laws in this area.
 In addition, the Human Rights Campaign publishes the State Equality Index with information on these matters.

 Can employers create non-discrimination policies that protect LGBTQ identities regardless of state law?

-Yes, many employers have their own non-discrimination policies.
+Yes, many employers have non-discrimination policies.
 Make sure that the policy explicitly names “gender identity or expression” (or “gender identity”) and “sexual orientation” as protected classes in their non-discrimination policy.

 How can I find an employer’s non-discrimination policy?